 Except in cases involving a claim alleging illegal discrimination based on gender, handicap or disability, the Chancellor's report shall not be appealable.
-Pursuant to State Board of Education policy, a complainant who is alleging a claim of illegal discrimination based on gender, handicap, or disability may file an appeal to the State Board of Education for a review of the Chancellor's findings and the findings arising from the College Grievance Hearing.
-A complainant who has grounds for appealing the findings of the Chancellor to the State Board of Education may do so by:
+Pursuant to Alabama Community College System policy, a complainant who is alleging a claim of illegal discrimination based on gender, handicap, or disability may file an appeal to the Alabama Community College

+System for a review of the Chancellor's findings and the findings arising from the College Grievance Hearing.
+A complainant who has grounds for appealing the findings of the Chancellor to the Alabama Community College System may do so by:

-- 1. Filing the notice of appeal, using Grievance Form C, to the State Board of Education within fifteen (15) calendar days following the complainant's receipt of the report of the Chancellor's findings; and - 2.
-Specifying in the notice of appeal clear and specific objection(s) to the finding(s), conclusion(s), or recommendation(s) of the Chancellor.
+- Filing the notice of appeal, using Grievance Form C, to the Alabama Community College System within fifteen (15) calendar days following the complainant 's receipt of the report of the Chancellor's findings; and - Specifying in the notice of appeal clear and specific objection(s) to the finding(s), conclusion(s), or recommendation(s) of the Chancellor.

 If the appeal is not filed with the Chancellor by the close of business on the fifteenth (15th) day following the complainant's receipt of the Chancellor's report, the complainant's right to appeal shall be forfeited.
-A copy of Grievance Form C is found in the Appendix C.
+A copy of Grievance Form C is found in the back of this Student Handbook